bobdavies2000/OpenCVB/README.md

 **RedColor_Basics:** *OpenCVB’s TreeView (at right above) shows all the algorithms that contribute to the output of the requested algorithm – in this case RedColor_Basics.
 As each algorithm in the tree is selected, it is highlighted (albeit faintly here) and the algorithm’s output is shown (now including labels and TrueText.)
 This capability enables a further understanding of how the algorithm was constructed.
 Task algorithms are run on every frame and are included in the TreeView even though they are not explicitly called by the algorithm.
 The frame rate of 99 fps is not a mistake.
 The Stereolabs Gemini camera runs at that rate when capturing 640x480 images.*

-# January 2025 (Part 2) – GifBuilder updates, RGBFilter, Ideal Depth.
+# 2025 January (2) – GifBuilder updates, RGBFilter, Ideal Depth.

 -   Over 1700 algorithms are included, averaging 38 lines of code per algorithm.
 -   GifBuilder was reworked to capture the screen and use AnimatedGif.